meredithcook/meredithcook.github.io/_posts/2024-02-18-resources-for-teaching-kids-about-missions.md

 [*Heroes for Young Readers* series](https://amzn.to/40YKeLc){:target="_blank"}

-The *Heroes for Young Readers* series includes 23 books that are uniquely written in a rhyming format.
+The *Heroes for Young Readers* series includes 23 books (not all of them are specifically about missionaries) that are uniquely written in a rhyming format.
 If your child gets bored with your standard narratives, then these might be a good starter series for learning about missionaries.

 ## Age 8 and up